TheCandidStartup/TheCandidStartup.github.io/_drafts/json-relational-database-grid-view.md

 Success!
 We can build any indexes we want over any combination of columns and JSON keys.

 An expression index is more expensive to maintain than a regular index, as the expressions need to be re-evaluated and the index updated on any change to the columns used in the expression.

 This index on a JSON date is also larger than one created on a real date column.
-In theory we could convert the JSON string to a date before indexing, improving index size and read performance at the cost of additional write time cost.
+In theory, we could convert the JSON string to a date before indexing, improving index size and read performance at the cost of additional write time cost.
 In practice, Postgres refused to create the index because the date conversion function is not marked IMMUTABLE.
 This is a [known issue](https://www.postgresql.org/message-id/01fe23b2-7779-d3ee-056a-074a7385e248%40mail.de) as date conversion may depend on the current locale.

-I was able to create indexes for integer and double custom fields without additional storage overhead.
+I was able to create indexes for integer and double custom fields using native types.

 ```
 CREATE INDEX idx_project_i1_num ON issue (project, ((custom_fields->'i1')::int4),num);